Published 22:32 IST, July 18th 2020

 Advertisement

 It's difficult to get a complete picture of how U.S. emergency rooms are faring.
-In Arizona, one of few states that reports data on visits to emergency room by people with confirmed or suspected COVID-19 symptoms, numbers started to spike in early June and peaked earlier this month.
+In Arizona, one of the few states that reports data on visits to the emergency room by people with confirmed or suspected COVID-19 symptoms, numbers started to spike in early June and peaked earlier this month.
 More than 2,000 people went to an ER with coronavirus symptoms on a single day, July 7.

-Emergency rooms doctors and nurses were caught off guard by relentless stream of severely sick patients during shifts that often lasted 12 hours, said Dr. Bernard P. Chang of New York-Presbyterian/Columbia University Medical Center.
+Emergency rooms doctors and nurses were caught off guard by the relentless stream of severely sick patients during shifts that often lasted 12 hours, said Dr. Bernard P. Chang of New York-Presbyterian/Columbia University Medical Center.

 22:32 IST, July 18th 2020